 - Shared IPs – We prefer VPNs that use shared IP addresses for torrenting.
 This means you share an IP address with dozens, perhaps even hundreds of other people.
 Shared IPs add a significant layer of anonymity, which makes it more difficult to trace activity back to you.

-Without further ado, here are our top picks for the best VPN for torrenting.
+Without further ado, here are our top picks for the best VPN for torrenting as of December 2018:

 ExpressVPN takes the top spot in our list as the best VPN for torrenting.
 This VPN service offers fast download speeds with 256-bit AES encryption and perfect forward secrecy across 94 different countries.
 It’s a great plug-and-play option for those who don’t want to fuss with different configurations and just want something that will guarantee security and anonymity when torrenting.